50 PRIVATE COMPANIES

 6.4 What is your definition of Direct Reports to the Executive Committee?

 Direct Reports are employees in a direct reporting line to members of the Executive Committee or the nearest equivalent.
 This should exclude administrative and support staff.
-From data gathered last year, the average size of the 50 Largest Private Company Direct Report population is 64 employees.
+From data gathered last year, the average size of the 50 Largest Private Companies population is 64 employees.

 6.5 Members of our Board, Executive Committee and/or their Direct Reports are based overseas, do I include them in our data submission?